DenizDabak/denizdabak.github.io/_portfolio/The Handcart Motorization.md

 excerpt: "Transforming Traditional Handcarts into Powered Systems<br/><img src='/images/Portfolio/Handcartmotorization/20241224Infographics.png'>"
 collection: portfolio
 permalink: /portfolio/thehandcartmotorization
+sort-order: 5
 ---

 This project focused on motorizing traditional handcarts to reduce physical effort and improve transportation efficiency.
 The final design features a quickly attachable motorized system with a shock-absorbing mount, making it ergonomic, lightweight and easy to install.

 From initial freehand sketches to detailed CAD models and technical drawings, the design was refined through structural analysis, energy efficiency calculations and manufacturability considerations.

-This project was developed in collaboration with an interdisciplinary team, combining expertise from mechanical, industrial, electrical and mechatronics engineering.
+Developed in collaboration with an interdisciplinary team, combining expertise from mechanical, industrial, electrical and mechatronics engineering.
 My primary role focused on mechanical design, structural analysis and product optimization.

 ### Key Contributions and Engineering Process
 -   Developed the motorized drive mechanism adaptable to existing handcarts.